 Are joint degrees available?

 Yes.
-Students can enroll in the MS SEM and MBA programs concurrently and can complete the dual MS SEM and MBA program with as few as 63 credit hours.
+Students can enroll in the MS SEM and MBA programs concurrently and can complete the double MS SEM and MBA program with as few as 63 credit hours.
 Find more information at MS/MBA.
 Careful planning is required, and we recommend you first consult your MS SEM adviser.

 What are the faculty’s credentials?